BlueWinds/WarTechIIC/Flareups.md

 ### When the flareup ends
 When a Flareup ends, if the player signed on with the winning faction and they dropped into combat at least once, they'll receive an extra reward.
 The itemCollection given to the player is determined by `defaultAttackReward` / `defaultRaidReward`, or overridden by an entry in `factionAttackRewards` / `factionRaidRewards`.

-# Exporting / Importing map control
-Every time a career saves, WIIC writes out `{savePath}/WIIC_systemControl.json`, which contains a list of all systems that have flipped control during the current career.
-If you copy this into the mod directory (`WarTechIIC/WIIC_systemControl.json`), then when you start a fresh career, WIIC will import the list.
-Bam, you can persist your map across careers!